Tropical Storm Wipha: Philippines

 A state of calamity was declared in Bataan, Caloocan, Cavite, Dagupan, La Union, Laguna, Las Piñas, Malabon, Marikina, Muntinlupa, Navotas, Negros Occidental, Occidental Mindoro, Oriental Mindoro, Pampanga, Quezon City, Rizal and Valenzuela as well as in parts of Antique, Batangas, Bulacan, Palawan, Pangasinan, and Tarlac due to flooding and landslides caused by the storm.
 In Umingan, Pangasinan, the flooding was exacerbated by an irrigation gate that had been left open and the diversion of floodwaters to irrigation canals after a riverside floodgate was left closed.
 In Benguet, a rockslide occurred in Kennon Road, rendering two sections impassable.
 A large boulder broke free from a mountainside which destroyed a car and crashed into a house in Baguio, killing a pet dog.
 In Buguey, Cagayan, fish stocks valued at were forcibly harvested and bought by the local government after heavy rains adversely affected the salinity of fish cages, while a dock partially collapsed in San Francisco, Southern Leyte.
 Three people were injured in a landslide in Antique.
 Two ships collided in Calbayog, Samar, while a barge ran aground in Virac, Catanduanes.
 Three barges also ran aground in Calaca, Batangas.
 Strong winds toppled a billboard and a utility pole along Katipunan Avenue in Quezon City, hitting several vehicles, while a tornado damaged a tricycle and destroyed a shack in Calasiao, Pangasinan.
 Floodwaters inundated the San Agustin Church, a designated World Heritage Site by UNESCO in Manila.

 The United States pledged in humanitarian aid to the Philippines to be disbursed through the World Food Programme.
 The US military sent aircraft to deliver aid.

 Taiwan

 The outer bands of Wipha struck Taiwan, producing heavy winds and rain on the island.
 One pedestrian was killed in a car accident on Provincial Highway 9 in Hualien County, which was partly blamed on the storm's effects.
 On July 19, 620 mm of rain was recorded in Beinan, Taitung and 523 mm in Yuli, Hualien.
 Flooding resulted in suspensions at the Taiwan Railway in Luye, and many rockslides blocked parts of the Southern Cross-Island Highway and the South-link line.
 A massive landslide measuring 6 km by 2 km struck Wanrong, Hualien on July 21, registering as a earthquake by the United States Geological Survey (USGS).
 This landslide formed a barrier lake known as the Matai'an Creek Barrier Lake, which overflowed and collapsed two months later during Typhoon Ragasa in September, killing 17 people and leaving another 17 missing.
+Total agricultural and infrastructural damage reached NT$15.32 million (US$488,302).